-Several shelters at Parramatta Park are available for use, free of charge, on a first-come-first-served basis.
-There are also three shelters available for hire.
+Several shelters at Parramatta Park are available for use, free of charge, on a first-come-first-serve basis.
+There are also seven shelters available for hire.
 For more information, see Hire a Venue.

 There are 14 barbecues in the Park, which are available, free of charge, for small gatherings.
 These cannot be reserved and picnickers are asked to consider others waiting their turn by cleaning the barbecues thoroughly and clearing the space in a timely manner.